alibaba/GraphScope/docs/storage_engine/grin.md

         /* run.cc in machine 2 */
         {
-            // recieve the message from machine 1...
+            // receive the message from machine 1...

             auto vref = grin_deserialize_to_vertex_ref(g, msg);  // deserialize back to vertex ref